Home

 • Trim your box flap to the desired length.
 Here I cut it to measure half way down the front of the box, at 40mm (1 5/8")

-Your basic box is finished!
-Now for the decorations!
+• Your basic box is now finished.

-• Using the designer (patterned) paper, adhere it around the body of the box so that it overlaps
+• Using the designer series (patterned) paper, adhere it around the body of the box so that it overlaps

-• Score the short edge of your patterned paper the width of your double-sided tape for a neater finish (stick it to the box with this scored margin) and score the patterned paper where it will wrap around the box edges too.
-When you have wrapped the patterned paper all the way around the box and overlapped the ends, trim it off there to neaten the finish
+• Score the short edge of your patterned paper the width of your Tear and Tape for a neater finish (stick it to the box with this scored margin) and score the patterned paper where it will wrap around the box edges too.

 This time I decided to cover the rest of the lid with patterned paper as well.
-It's up to you how to finish your box off, of course!
+It's up to you how to finish your box off, of course.
 It would still look nice if you left the lid uncovered and decorated the edge of it instead, for instance

 I then stamped and punched some images for the catch and used some ribbon to make the front even prettier.
-I popped the punched image up on two pop dots, leaving the top free so it could act as a catch, as shown above.

 I finished off with some more corner punches and rhinestone bling.

 How will YOU use this idea?
-Please do share with us if you make a box!
-Especially if you decide to make it a Valentine!
+Please do share with us if you make a box, especially if you decide to make it a Valentine!

 Enjoy!